intelligencegear/sdc/CarND-Behavioral-Cloning-P3/writeup_report.md

   My model consists a series of convolutional layers, which including first three convolutional layers with a 2×2 stride and a 5×5 kernel and a non-strided convolution with a 3×3 kernel size in the last two convolutional layers(model.py lines 182-186).

-  The model includes ELU(Exponential Linear Units) layers to introduce nonlinearity(model.py 182-186) , and data is cropped, normalized and resized in model using Keras lambda layer(model.py 173-179).
+  The model includes ELU(Exponential Linear Units) layers to introduce nonlinearity(model.py 182-186) , and data is cropped, normalized and resized in model using Keras lambda layer(model.py lines 173-179).

 * **LeNet-5 model**

   My model consists of a convolution neural network with 5x5 filter sizes and depths between 6 and 16 (model.py lines 258-263).

-  The model includes RELU layers to introduce nonlinearity(model.py lines 258-263),  and data is cropped, normalized and resized in model using Keras lambda layer(model.py 249-255).
+  The model includes RELU layers to introduce nonlinearity(model.py lines 258-263),  and data is cropped, normalized and resized in model using Keras lambda layer(model.py lines 249-255).

   Since **LeNet-5 model** is very common and standard, for convenience, we will only describe the **Nvidia model** in deitals when there is no significant difference between the two models.